-Jawad Yatim - General Manager & Director of Player Personnel - Director of Sponsorship Sales
+Jawad Yatim - Founder, Owner, General Manager, Director of Player Personnel & Director of Sponsorship Sales

-Patrick Pass joins the Pirates in 2019 as their Director of Player Development.
+Patrick Pass is now the third Head Coach in the history of the Massachusetts Pirates.
+He joined the Pirates in 2019 as their Director of Player Development.
 A three-time Super Bowl Champion with the New England Patriots, Pass enjoyed an eight year career in the NFL.
 In 79 games he rushed 128 times for 526 yards and three touchdowns and had 66 receptions for 570 yards and a score.
 During most of his career he was a blocking fullback, but he did see time at running back, wide receiver and kick returner.

 He was the starting fullback on the Patriots Super Bowl Championship team in 2004 and the following season rushed for a career high 245 yards as a running back filling in for the injured Corey Dillion.
 Pass also was a member of the Houston Texans and the New York Giants.